w-ziem/finance-tracker/README.md

 ### Done:
+- Calculate expense (with percentage per category) summary and print summary
 - Calculate and print monthly summary
 - fix problem with the showing notes
 - Adding new expense or income with modal